 Contract modifications covering change orders and contract claims for shortcomings in tender specifications and similar items are recognized when the modifications are enforceable.
 When assessing whether the modifications are enforceable, all relevant facts and circumstances are to be considered.
 If the parties fail to agree on the price, the revenue is only to be recognized insofar as it is highly probable that a material reversal of accumulated recognized revenues will not arise when the parties reach agreement.
-The same applies to revenue recognized insofar as it is highly probable that a material reversal of accumulated recognized revenues will not be necessary.
+The same applies to revenue recognition of any bonuses, as well as sanctions, whereby revenue is only to be recognized insofar as it is highly probable that a material reversal of accumulated recognized revenues will not be necessary.